DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager selects the batch record that represents the
    specimen to be sent on loan.
 #.
-The collection manager identifies (enters an ID-number) and registers the
+The collection manager identifies (enters or generates an ID-number) and
-   specimen to be sent on loan.
+   registers the specimen to be sent on loan.
 #.
 The collection manager creates a loan transaction for the transfer of the
    selected specimen.